What is a motion to revoke probation in Texas?

 What happens at a contested Motion to Revoke hearing in Texas?

-At the end of the hearing, the judge must decide if the allegations are true or not true.
+At the end of the hearing, the judge will decide if the allegations are true or not true.
 If they are not true, then the judge will deny the MTR and continue the person on probation.
 But if the violations are true, then the judge has several options.
 We list them below.

 What will a judge do if I break the rules of probation in Texas?